LeeMorinUCF/ECP3004S21/demo_05_PP_Ch_05_Boolean/README.md

 True

 ```
-Most cases wor as you expect but there are sometimes surprises:
+Most cases work as you expect but sometimes there are surprises:

 ```python
 >>> 3 < 5 != True